This post was updated on May 25th, 2026 and covers script version 2.3.0.

 Set a new setup password

-Change an existing Setup password and clear a power on password
+Change a setup password and clear a power on password

 Here is a basic example of calling the script during a task sequence.
 This is likely one of the most common ways the script would be called in a task sequence.
 In this example the setup password will be set if it doesn’t exist, and it will be changed if it does already exist.